brillout/wildcard-api/docs/rpc.template.md

 [Schema vs Schemaless](#schema-vs-schemaless),
 being able to change the backend code at the whim of the frontend is the central prerequisite for using RPC.

-An abstraction is absolutely necessary for Facebook.
-It would be insane for Facebook to expose.
-It would block Facebook's development of the backend.
-Such decoupling abstraction that the schema is and that's a boon and an imperative for Facebook.
-TODO
+A schema and REST/GraphQL is required for an API that is meant to be consumed by third parties.

 For example,
 Facebook uses a GraphQL API to enable third parties to build applications on top of Facebook's social graph.
 This makes sense since Facebook cannot modify its API at the whim of each third party &mdash; RPC is not an option.
-A GraphQL API instead is fitting as it allows any third party to extensively access Facebook's social graph.
+A GraphQL API is fitting as it allows third parties to extensively access Facebook's social graph.

+The schema abstracts away the database which is absolutely necessary for Facebook.
+It would be prohibitive for Facebook to tighly couple its backend with third parties as it would hinder Facebook's ability to develop the backend.

-The REST/GraphQL schema essentially acts as a rigid long-term contract between your API and third parties, which is a good thing for third parties since they don't want to change how they consume your API all too often.
+Facebook's GraphQL schema essentially acts as a rigid long-term contract between Facebook's API and third parties, which is a good thing since third parties don't want to change how they consume Facebook's API all too often.

 In short, if your API is consumed by third parties, then you have no choice than to use REST/GraphQL.

-However, having two APIs can be a successful strategy: one RPC API for your own frontend and a REST/GraphQL API for third parties;
+However, having two APIs can be a successful strategy: a RESTful/GraphQL API for third parties and an RPC API for your own frontend.
-your frontend then has the priviledge to be able to use any SQL/ORM query for data requirements that your REST/GraphQL API cannot fullfill.
+Giving your frontend the super power to be able to use any SQL/ORM query for data requirements that your REST/GraphQL API cannot fullfill.

 **Hand-in-hand development**